-2011-12 AVC Quest for Success
+2012-13 AVC Quest for Success

-Collaborations and Partnerships for Student Success List of AVC Basic Skills Activities, Programs and Projects with Brief Descriptions Supported by Basic Skills Initiative Funds and Title V-HSI Solo Grant 05-15-12
+Collaborations and Partnerships for Student Success List of AVC Basic Skills Activities, Programs and Projects with Brief Descriptions Supported by California Basic Skills Initiative Funds and Title V-HSI Solo Grant 10-22-12

 AVC Quest for Success encompasses student success programs, projects, initiatives and activities funded through the California Basic Skills Initiative and Title V Solo Grant at AVC.
-AVC Quest for Success puts into action and implements the mission of the Basic Skills Committee to help students succeed.
-The goal of Quest for Success is to provide students with structured pathways, intentional education and academic support services through comprehensive, collaborative and integrated system of academic programs and student support services designed for students in basic skills courses to foster student retention, persistence and success.
+AVC Quest for Success puts into action and implements the mission and action plans of the Basic Skills Committee to help students succeed.
+The goal of Quest for Success is to provide students with structured pathways, intentional education and academic support services through comprehensive, collaborative and integrated system of academic programs and student support services to increase students' access, retention, persistence and completion.

-1. AVC Basic Skills Committee (BSC) - 19 voting members including: Director of Basic Skills and co-chair, English faculty co-chair, Math faculty co-chair, Executive Vice President of Academic Affairs and Student Services, Dean of IRES and Language Arts, Dean of Math, Sciences & Engineering, Dean of Institutional Research and Effectiveness, Dean of Student Services, Math faculty, English faculty, Reading faculty, ESL faculty, Biology faculty, Counselor, Learning Center Learning Specialist, OSD Learning Specialist, Library faculty, Assessment Coordinator, and ASO student representative.
+1. AVC Basic Skills Committee (BSC) - 17 voting members including: Director of Basic Skills and tri-chair, English faculty tri-chair, Math faculty tri-chair, Executive Vice President of Academic Affairs and Student Services, Dean of IRES and Language Arts, Dean of Math, Sciences & Engineering, Dean of Institutional Research and Effectiveness, Dean of Student Services, Math faculty, English faculty, Reading faculty, ESL faculty, Counselor, Learning Center Learning Specialist, OSD Learning Specialist, Library faculty, Assessment Coordinator, and ASO student representative.
 BSC meets on the first and third Tuesday of each month at 3-4:30pm in room A-140.
 The BSC mission statement is: To increase student retention and success, this committee provides holistic structure and support to: (1) students, (2) instructors, (3) support services, and (4) the community.
 This support is based on data, theory, planning, dialogue, and collaboration, resulting in effective practices.
 BSC's main focus or direction include: (1) reduce number of students who need Basic Skills, (2) create conditions to help students be successful, and (3) compress the time of Basic Skills.